This branch is an important part of the clinic’s work.

 The staff il also available for pre-purchase examinations

 This is a continuously expanding sector, now calling for maximum reliability and specificity.
 Its benefits are reaped by all orthopaedic cases, clinically examined at Bagnarola or sent by colleagues for in-depth study.
 However, in many cases, diagnostic imaging also concern non-orthopaedic cases such as neurological disorders, subjects with thoracic or abdominal problems as well as problems affecting the uro-genital tract.

 The diagnostic imaging department embraces: radiology, ultrasonography and nuclear scintigraphy.

 Radiography is still the most reliable investigating method, offering the greatest diagnostic detail.
 In spite of the advent of newer, more sophisticated methods, especially those focussed on investigating soft tissues in areas that cannot be reached with classic radiology, the radiographic examination represents a cornerstone of diagnostic imaging, and its present day evolution in the digital sphere enhances its versatility.

-The Clinic has four radiological units, one of which is particularly high powered and thus able to examine areas that are usually inaccessible in the adult horse, such as the thorax, the thoracic-lumbar vertebral column, and the pelvis.
+The Clinic has two radiological units, one of which is particularly high powered and thus able to examine areas that are usually inaccessible in the adult horse, such as the thorax, the thoracic-lumbar vertebral column, and the pelvis.

 Ultrasonography has proved to be a crucial tool also in diagnosing non-orthopaedic disorders, especially those affecting the abdomen and thorax.